 Although best known for hit singles like ‘Living On The Ceiling’, ‘Blind Vision’ and ‘Don’t Tell Me’, since the return of BLANCMANGE in 2011, there have been no less than six full length albums released, twice as many as there were during the first phase… and all this without including Neil Arthur’s side projects FADER and NEAR FUTURE.

-In a break from making preparations to head out on another concert tour this Autumn, Neil Arthur kindly chatted to The Electricity Club about the making of BLANCMANGE’s latest opus.
+In a break from making preparations to head out on another concert tour this Autumn, Neil Arthur kindly chatted about the making of BLANCMANGE’s latest opus.

 I’m just digesting what you just said!! *laughs*

 It’s difficult from my point of view to answer that question because obviously, I’m very close to it and it’s not long since I’ve finished it.
 I’m about to dissemble and deconstruct the whole thing to understand it in a different way to take it out on tour.